chrisshiplet/btcbar/README.md

 btcbar
 ======

-A tiny status bar widget for OS X that displays the latest USD/BTC spot price from several USD and CNY exchanges.
+A tiny status bar widget for OS X that displays the latest USD/BTC spot price from several exchanges.

 ## Screenshot